Gandhidham–Puri Weekly Superfast Express

-The 12993 / 12994 Gandhidham-Puri Weekly Superfast Express is a superfast express train belonging to Indian Railways that runs between Gandhidham Junction and Puri via Sambalpur.
+The 12993 / 12994 Gandhidham–Puri Weekly Superfast Express is a superfast express train belonging to Indian Railways that runs between and via Sambalpur.

 It is currently being operated with 12993/12994 train numbers on a weekly basis.
 This train was announced in the 2011 rail budget.

 Coach composition

 The train has standard LHB rakes with max speed of 130 kmph.
 The train consists of 19 coaches :